IELTS Cambridge Book 6 Test 3 AC – Task 1

 Answer –

-The illustrations depict the life process of the silkworm and the phases in the manufacture of silk material.
+The illustrations depict the silkworm’s life cycle and the stages involved in manufacturing silk.

 Overall, the first diagram represents a 4-stage, natural, cyclical process.
-It begins with a moth laying eggs and ends with the birth of a new moth from a cocoon.
-However, silk production is a man-made, linear process comprising 6 main stages.
+It begins with a moth laying eggs and culminates in the birth of a new moth from a cocoon.
+However, silk production is a man-made, linear process comprising six main stages.

-As for producing silk, initially, a cocoon is selected, and after that, it is put in water to boil so as to loosen its threads.
-Then, the silk threads are untangled and unwound, and they usually are between 300 and 900 meters long.
-After threads are obtained, they are either twisted and dyed or twisted, weaved and then dyed.
+In order to produce silk, a cocoon is initially selected and then put in boiling water to loosen its threads.
+Then, the silk threads are untangled and unwound, and they are usually between 300 and 900 meters long.
+After threads are obtained, they are either twisted and dyed or twisted, weaved, and then dyed.